mcclaskey/batch_niistats/README.md

 ```

 ### A note on virtual environments if you are new to python's venv (disclaimer: personal opinions included)
 If you don't already have a way to manage python environments and are looking to find one, I highly recommend Doug Hellmann's [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) tool.
-It's a user-friendly wrapper for virtualenv that organizes all your environments for you and makes them easy to work with.
+It's a clean, organized, and user-friendly wrapper for Ian Bicking's [virtualenv](https://pypi.org/project/virtualenv/) that stores all your environments in one place and makes them easy to work with.

 Conda/Anaconda also provide tools for environment management, although I generally find these more difficult to use unless you work with them every day (in which case you probably don't need advice on venv).